SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 and it no longer matters.

 If you asked me at that time that whether I wanted my system to be popular, I would resolutely say YES.
-Nonetheless, I actually didn’t, at least not enough.
+Nonetheless, I actually didn't, at least not enough.
 There was something else I wanted more: live as a proud software engineer.
-It’s not just building a secure and correct system that I can be proud of.
-It’s about engineering pride, which means that you will still write nice code even if nobody cares.
-It’s about belief, the belief that we can move fast, break things, but eventually get things done in a great way.
-More importantly, sometimes it’s just about computer science, because computer scientists love to build things, more than anything else.
+It's not just building a secure and correct system that I can be proud of.
+It's about engineering pride, which means that you will still write nice code even if nobody cares.
+It's about belief, the belief that we can move fast, break things, but eventually get things done in a great way.
+More importantly, sometimes it's just about computer science, because computer scientists love to build things, more than anything else.

 You need failure to have a profound understanding of a lot of things in computer science.
 For example, you probably would hate those accepted verbose design patterns, before you messed up a project where you do whatever you want and the complexity explodes.
-Therefore, I’m quite happy now that this kind of failure happens in my high school CS career.
+Therefore, I'm quite happy now that this kind of failure happens in my high school CS career.
 It told me what I like and what I dislike.
 It prompted me to make decisions that further the failure but I would never regret.
 All the obstacles I encountered shaped my skills and my determination, especially when things went wrong.
 For instance, I would never fear that someone would threaten me not to do their fair share in a CS group project.
 OK.
-Then I’m on my own and I will do it fast and efficient, and still manage to get the highest score.
+Then I'm on my own and I will do it fast and efficient, and still manage to get the highest score.
 The most important lesson is that these failures made me clearly aware that life as a young computer scientist was inherently hard.
 In some environment, it was even miserable.
 The fact that I led a club and made some non-negligible noise was already satisfying.
 I earned for